Get A Better Resume

 • Think about what this first job can lead to as you progress into your industry.
 And what pursuing a career in this area mean for your personal life.

-• Don’t rush this decision unnecessarily.
+• Don't rush this decision unnecessarily.
 It is much harder to change the further down the line you get.
+So, take your time to get this right.

 Step 2: Create An Action Plan